AndrometaTeam/Caster/README.md

 Contains music ©2020 Joshua McLean (https://joshua-mclean.itch.io)
 Licensed under Creative Commons Attribution 4.0 International

+(Notic: Music assets may change over time and possibly be removed or replaced by original works)

 As requested, the license is distrobuted with the software, and the author is referenced and linked in the game's page.